elashrry/European-Soccer-Database/.ipynb_checkpoints/README-checkpoint.md

 # European-Soccer-Database

-I can't upload the database as it is bigger than 25 mb so I have to figure another way to load it in the notebook.
+This was a project I had as a part of The Data Analyst Nanodegree on Udacity.
+I will be working on it to expand it and to practice `SQL`, `pandas` and `seaborn`.

-The database is too big to upload to github.
-You can download it from [here](https://www.kaggle.com/hugomathien/soccer)
+The database is too big to uplaod.
+I will figure another way to load it in the notebook.
+For now, you can download it from [here](https://www.kaggle.com/hugomathien/soccer).